pybliometrics-dev/pybliometrics/docs/classes/AbstractRetrieval.rst

 `AbstractRetrieval()` implements the `Scopus Abstract Retrieval API <https://dev.elsevier.com/documentation/AbstractRetrievalAPI.wadl>`_.

-It takes any identifier as main argument: Most of the time it will be a `Scopus EID <http://kitchingroup.cheme.cmu.edu/blog/2015/06/07/Getting-a-Scopus-EID-from-a-DOI/>`_, but DOI, Scopus ID (the last part of the EID), PubMed identifier or Publisher Item Identifier (PII) work as well. `AbstractRetrieval` tries to infer the class itself - to speed this up you can tell the ID type via `ID_type`.
+It accepts any identifier as the main argument.
+Most commonly, this will be a `Scopus EID <http://kitchingroup.cheme.cmu.edu/blog/2015/06/07/Getting-a-Scopus-EID-from-a-DOI/>`_, but DOI, Scopus ID (the last part of the EID), PubMed identifier or Publisher Item Identifier (PII) work as well.  `AbstractRetrieval` tries to infer the class itself - to speed this up you can tell the ID type via `ID_type`.

 The Abstract Retrieval API allows a differing information depth via `views <https://dev.elsevier.com/guides/AbstractRetrievalViews.htm>`_, some of which are restricted.
-The view 'META_ABS' is the highest unrestricted view and contains all information from other unrestricted views.
+The 'META_ABS' view is the most comprehensive among unrestricted views, encompassing all information from other unrestricted views.
 It is therefore the default view.
 The view with the most information content is 'FULL', which includes all information available with 'META_ABS', but is restricted.
-In generally you should always try to use `view='FULL'` when downloading an abstract and fall back to the default otherwise.
+Generally, you should always try to use `view='FULL'` when downloading an abstract and fall back to the default otherwise.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents